Familiarise yourself with potential host countries before applying for exchange.

 Academic freedom, activism, and security

-As a student from Norway, it can be a significant transition to study in a country where there might not be as much academic freedom.
+As a student from Norway, it can be a big transition to study in a country where there might be less academic freedom.
 This could mean that certain topics or viewpoints are not accepted or open for discussion.
-You can explore various countries through the Academic Freedom Index.
+You can explore different countries through the Academic Freedom Index.

-You should also be aware that in several countries, as an exchange student, you may not be allowed to participate in political demonstrations or similar activities.
-This can result in visa cancellation and deportation, and it's important that you are familiar with the laws regarding this.
+You should also be aware exchange students may not be allowed to participate in political demonstrations or similar activities in some countries.
+This can result in visa cancellation and deportation, and it's important that you are familiar with the relevant laws.

 Visa

 You must check whether you need a visa.
 This usually depends on your citizenship.
-Find out what type of visa you need and what affects this (e.g., studies or placement, and the duration of your stay).
-Remember to check your passport's expiry date and any validity requirements after returning home.
+Find out what type of visa you need and what affects this (e.g., studies or traineeship, and the duration of your stay).
+Remember to check your passport's expiry date and any validity requirements.

 Contact the relevant embassy or consulate for questions about the visa and the application process.
 If you have already been nominated to a host institution, you can also contact them for any documents needed for the visa application.